manpagez: man pages & more

 There must be no space between the -i and the extension.
 If no

-sion is present, a backup of the old dsset- file is kept with
+extension is present, a backup of the old dsset- file is kept

 To protect against replay attacks, the modification time of the